monome/docs/docs/modular/teletype/JFTT1.md

 You should see the LEDs above each output illuminate as the envelopes blossom in response to the hardware stimulus.

-Just Type can create this same response through software, using the ‘invisible cords’ from Trent’s convocation.
+Just Type can create this same response through software, using the ‘invisible cords’ mentioned in the Prelude.

 To illustrate, remove the physical patch cable and execute: